AtomicManic/phase2-BO/README.md

 Login service that identify the user's role.

+**Manage permissions:**
-**Manage permissions:** can request vacation for an employee which will automatically approved by the system. can also add, delete employees and edit employee's details.
+  - can request vacation for an employee which will automatically approved by the system.
+  - can add, delete employees and edit employee's details.

 **Employee permissions:** can edit his own details and ask for a vacation the system will approve employee's request if: